Applied Statistics Undergraduate Certificate

 - All credits for the certificate must be taken at the upper division level (3000-level and above).

-- Students must earn a minimum grade of B-(2.7) in all courses taken at CU Denver and must achieve a minimum cumulative certificate GPA of 3.0.
-All graded attempts in required and elective courses are calculated in the certificate GPA.
-Students cannot complete certificate or ancillary course requirements as pass/fail.
+- Students must earn a minimum grade of B-(2.7) in all courses that apply to the certificate and must achieve a minimum cumulative certificate GPA of 3.0.
+Courses taken using P+/P/F or S/U grading cannot apply to certificate requirements.

 - Since a certificate is a University of Colorado Denver certification of a student's specialized knowledge in an advanced subject area, all courses in the certificate program are expected to be taken in residency at the University of Colorado Denver.